Myrtus: Medicinal

 Myrtle, along with willow tree bark, occupies a minor place in the writings of Hippocrates, Pliny, Dioscorides, Galen, and the Arabian writers.
 Celsus, for instance, suggested that 'soda in vinegar, or ladanum in myrtle oil and wine' could be used to treat various ailments of the scalp.
 It is possible that Myrtle's effect was due to high levels of salicylic acid.

 In several countries, particularly in Europe and China, there has been a tradition for prescribing this substance for sinus infections.
 A systematic review of herbal medicines used for the treatment of rhinosinusitis concluded that the evidence that any herbal medicines are beneficial in the treatment of rhinosinusitis is limited, and that for Myrtus there is insufficient data to verify the significance of clinical results.

+In traditional Persian medicine myrtus communis, specially the leaves, are used to stop bleeding.
+In a research the aqueous extract of the leaves showed hemostatic activity in the rat tail-bleeding model.

 In myth and ritual

 Classical

 In Greek mythology and ritual the myrtle was sacred to the goddesses Aphrodite and also Demeter: Artemidorus asserts that in interpreting dreams "a myrtle garland signifies the same as an olive garland, except that it is especially auspicious for farmers because of Demeter and for women because of Aphrodite.
 For the plant is sacred to both goddesses."
 Pausanias explains that one of the Graces in the sanctuary at Elis holds a myrtle branch because "the rose and the myrtle are sacred to Aphrodite and connected with the story of Adonis, while the Graces are of all deities the nearest related to Aphrodite."
 Myrtle is the garland of Iacchus, according to Aristophanes, and of the victors at the Theban Iolaea, held in honour of the Theban hero Iolaus.

 Two myths are connected to the myrtle; in the first, Myrsine was a chaste girl beloved by Athena who outdid all the other athletes, so they murdered her in retaliation.
 Athena turned her into a myrtle, which became sacred to her.
-In the second, Myrina was a dedicated priestess of Aphrodite who was either abducted to be married or willingly wished to entered marriage in spite of her vows.
+In the second, Myrina was a dedicated priestess of Aphrodite who was either abducted to be married or willingly wished to be married despite her vows.
 In any case, Aphrodite turned her into myrtle, and gave it fragrant smell, as her favourite and sacred plant.

 In Rome, Virgil explains that "the poplar is most dear to Alcides, the vine to Bacchus, the myrtle to lovely Venus, and his own laurel to Phoebus."
 At the Veneralia, women bathed wearing crowns woven of myrtle branches, and myrtle was used in wedding rituals.
 In the Aeneid, myrtle marks the grave of the murdered Polydorus in Thrace.
 Aeneas' attempts to uproot the shrub cause the ground to bleed, and the voice of the dead Polydorus warns him to leave.
 The spears which impaled Polydorus have been magically transformed into the myrtle which marks his grave.